-Figure 9.
-CLD of production capability

 5.3.
 The dynamic transportation system

-The capacity of transportation systems is influenced and disturbed by undesirable events such as congestion problems, natural disasters, demand uncertainty, terrorism, transportation costs or other disturbances [80–82] [71–73].
+The capacity of transportation systems is influenced and disturbed by undesirable events such as congestion problems, natural disasters, demand uncertainty, terrorism, transportation costs or other disturbances [80–82].
 The variables that describe transportation capacity are outlined in a CLD, shown in Figure 10.
-Align with transportation characteristics, such as transport mode, route planning or vehicle types for transporting milk from the farm to the processor, the transportation capacity system determines in accordance with the combination of both transporter and infrastructure capacity [83,84] [74,75].
-According to Gonçalves [76[85]], desired shipments are calculated by considering the backlog ratio and likely delivery delay.
+Align with transportation characteristics, such as transport mode, route planning or vehicle types for transporting milk from a farm to a processor, the transportation capacity system is determined in accordance with the combination of both transporter and infrastructure capacity [83,84].
+According to Gonçalves [85], desired shipments are calculated by considering the backlog ratio and likely delivery delay.
 On the other hand, the inventory level for logistics service providers is measured by the inflow of products from the processors and the outflow of products shipped for fulfilling retailers' orders during a certain period of time.
 Backlog orders need to be considered in the CLD transportation system when shipped orders are further than shipped dairy products or if shipped orders cannot keep pace with the retailer or customer demand.
 The order fulfilment rate is calculated by dividing the orders processed by the total number of customer orders placed.
-The retailer should pull the policy for ordering.
-Using the combination of ordering policy by retailer and volume of production pushed by the processor, the inventory level will be determined.
+The retailer should determine the ordering policy.
+The inventory level will be determined using the combination of ordering policy by retailer and volume of production pushed by the processor.